About APIC

 The APIC Today

-Many changes have occurred since those early days including the growth of our membership to over 2000 members.
+Many changes have occurred since those early days, including the growth of our organization to more than 1,500 members.
 The organization serves the entire field of political memorabilia collecting and many other associated fields.
-There are many publications and auction catalogs being produced that serve the hobby, plus reference books and internet sites dedicated to the field of political memorabilia.
-The APIC played a dominant role in the passage of the Hobby Protection Act of 1973, and we continue to work hard with the Federal Trade Commission enforcing this law.
-The APIC works with presidential libraries and other institutions, researching and studying the various facets of the hobby.
-The APIC also sponsors a summer internship program in cooperation with the Smithsonian Institution.
+There are a range of publications and auction catalogs produced to serve the hobby, plus reference books and internet sites dedicated to the field of political memorabilia.